polca/premise/docs/user_scenarios.rst

 *************

 The **scenario_data.csv** file contains the scenario data.
+Having this file as a csv is mandatory, as it allows to track changes between scenario versions.
+Below are shown some variables that indicate the efficiency of the production of hydrogen from alkaline-based electrolysers, from 2020 to 2050, for the **Sustainable development** scenario, for several regions.
+The actual meaning of this variable is not important here, as it is defined in the configuration file.

 +-------+------------+-------------------------+--------+---------------------------------------------------------+------+------+------+------+------+------+------+------+------+
 | model | pathway    | scenario                | region | variables                                               | unit | 2020 | 2025 | 2030 | 2035 | 2040 | 2045 | 2050 | 2100 |